 a.
 Try a clear strategy for budgeting

 We like this plan’s simplicity.
-In the long run, there would be sustainable debt, space to relax regularly, and savings to cover unpredictable or unforeseen costs and retire.
+There would be sustainable debt, space to relax regularly, and savings to cover unpredictable or unforeseen costs and retire in the long run.

 b.
 See your cash in one spot